pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 If the optimal error rate is ~0%, then a training error of 15% leaves much room for improvement.
 This suggests bias-reducing changes might be fruitful.
 But if the optimal error rate is 14%, then the same training set performance tells us that there’s little room for improvement in the classifier’s bias.

-Training error of 15% and dev error of 30%.
-If the optimal error rate is ~0%, then a training error of 15% leaves much room for improvement.
-This suggests bias-reducing changes might be fruitful.
-But if the optimal error rate is 14%, then the same training set performance tells us that there’s little room for improvement in the classifier’s bias.

 For problems where the optimal error rate is far from zero, here’s a more detailed breakdown of an algorithm’s error.
 Continuing with our speech recognition above, the total dev set error of 30% can be broken down as follows (a similar analysis can be applied to the test set error):

 - **Optimal error rate (“unavoidable bias”)**: 14%.
 Suppose we decide that, even with the best possible speech system in the world, we would still suffer 14% error.
 We can think of this as the “unavoidable” part of a learning algorithm’s bias.